kevin-rounsavelle/wp-cms-importer/README.md

 if the global config variable 'WP_CMS_SILENT' is set to OFF (default), the messages that are outputted during the conversion process can be used directly in your JS functions for client status messages.

-Another use for this script is converting all image references in the imported content from locallly saved files to CDN distributed images.
-Adding a simple PHP str_replace statement in the cleanImages function to replace the root site URL with the CDN url provides this functionality:
+Another use for this script is converting all image references in the imported WP content from locallly saved files to CDN distributed images.

+Adding a simple PHP str_replace statement in the **cleanImages()** function to replace the root site URL with the CDN url provides this functionality:

 ```
 $src = str_replace($site_root, 'https://d3t2z2w3vv9t89j.cloudfront.net/', $src);